bekezie/StudentHousingFinder3.0/README.md

 -  Create warning if users try to register with non-unique username.
 -  Search listings by certain criteria (finds all that matches at least one of the search criteria but not all criteria).
 -  Making instructions on setup and importing collections to localhost.
--  Create switch to view available listings or all listings
+-  Create toggle view for students to view available listings or all listings
+-  Create toggle view for owners to view unavailable listings or all listings so owners can delete them

 @Bernard Ekezie implemented: